meshtastic/enclosures/Antenna Reference Models/README.md

 # Antenna Reference Model
-3D files references of common antennas
+3D files references of common antennas to help with designing your enclosures!
+This category is divided by brand names.

 ## Licensing